 Birth Control Implant - A small, single rod that is inserted under the skin in the upper arm.
 The implant releases a hormone to prevent pregnancy.

 Birth Defect - A physical problem that is present at birth.

-Bisexual - Being sexually attracted to members of both sexes.
+Bisexual - Being attracted to people of more than one gender.

 Bladder - A hollow, muscular organ in which urine is stored.

 Bladder Neck - The narrow part of the bladder above the urethra, the tube that empties urine from the bladder.